vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 ....29 Zilkada . ......30 Zilhijja

 . ......29 (or 30) The leap-year, in which Zilhijja has one day more, contains 355 days and is known as Kabishah.
 In a cycle of 30 years, there are 19 common years of 354 days and 11 leap-years of 355 days.
 Thus 360 lunations are made equivalent to 10,631 days or only :012 days less than its actual duration.
-The rule for determining the leap year of this fixed 'calendar is that, if after dividing the Hejira year by 30, the remainder is 2, 5, 7, 10, 13, 16, 18, 21, 24, 26 or 29, then it is á leäp-year.
+The rule for determining the leap year of this fixed 'calendar is that, if after dividing the Hejira year by 30, the remainder is 2, 5, 7, 10, 13, 16, 18, 21, 24, 26 or 29, then it is á leāp-year.

 The only purely lunar calendar is the Islamic Calendar', which has been in vogue amongst the followers of Islam since the death of the Prophet Muhammad (632 A.D:).
 But it is well-known that before this period Mecca observed some kind of luni solar calendar in common with all countries of the Near East.
 The common story is that when pilgrims from distant countries and other parts of Arabia came to perform Hajj at Mecca (Hajj is a pre-Islamic practice), they often found that it was an intercalary month according to Meccan calculation, when no religious festival could be performed, and had to wait for a month before they were allowed to perform the rites.
 This meant great hardships for distant visitors and to prevent recurrence of such incidents the Prophet forbade the use of intercalary or 13th month and decreed that the calendar should henceforth be purely lunar.